Me in 2012:

 For those of you dying for the glorious sounds of my singing voice accompanying my unforgettable classic original songs, I've done the next best thing: I've compiled a MIDI sing-along page containing MIDI files of songs I've written along with lyrics for those songs, so you can sing along and imagine it's my voice you're hearing.

 I have some audio cassettes in my collection that contain music recorded nowhere else.
 Now, some of these are available in digital-audio format on my Digital-audio rescue page.
+I've also recorded some of my songs which have never been on cassette or any other analog medium before; these are on my Digital-audio recordings page.

 But for a real blast from my literary past, you AD&D fans should take a gander at my Intercontinental Union of Disgusting Characters webpage.
 It's got murder.
 It's got mystery.
 It's got romance.
 It's got disgustingly powerful characters, the kind only a munchkin would enjoy role-playing, beating the crap out of one another.
 Did you know there's a sequel on this page, and character sheets for all the major characters, too?